duskmoon314/typst-fontawesome/example.typ

 However, some icons (e.g. 0, 1, 2...) have a regular version that isn't mentioned in the metadata.
 In this case, you need to set `solid` to `false` to use the regular version.

+Notice that `fa-icon` currently doesn't automatically set `solid` to `true` for icons that only have a solid version.
+Thus, you may not get the expected glyph if you don't set `solid` to `true` for these icons.
+I haven't decided whether to change this behavior yet.

 ==== Different sets

 By default, the library uses two sets: `Free` and `Brands`.